kcakar/Study-Redux/README.md

 * **Immutability**
     Without immutability you can apply changes to objects.
 But once the object has changed you have no idea about what it state was before or how it was changed or why it changed.

-* **Container/Presentational components**
-    You shouldn't connect all the components to the store.
-Instead, create a container component and connect it to the store.
-This component also has all the logic.
-Then create presentational components and pass what they need using props.
-These components do not know about redux, they do not connect to the store.

     With immutability you always clone and object and apply changes to the new object using below function:

     `Object.Assign({},state,{points:50});`